RutvijBhutaiya/Cricket-World-Cup-2019/README.md

 As shown model accuracy is 75%, and following are the predicted results from the WC 2019 matches.

  <p align="center"><img width=90% src=https://user-images.githubusercontent.com/44467789/59976182-674eb300-95de-11e9-92bf-82599af839e0.png>

+__NOTE__: As on 26th June Codes has been tuned - For more accurate results - Also included WC 2019 matches to train model.

+Afger 26 June Match Results are store in - [Logistic Regression Prediction after 25th June Matches. csv](https://github.com/RutvijBhutaiya/Cricket-World-Cup-2019/blob/master/Logistic%20Regression%20Prediction%20After%2025%20June%20Matches.csv) file

 <br>